Stephen Bubb: Other activities

-In 2014, he was asked by the UK Government to review the progress that had been made in implementing promises made to close institutions for people with learning disabilities following the Winterboune View abuse scandal that was exposed by Panorama.
+In 2014, he was asked by the UK Government to review the progress that had been made in implementing promises made to close institutions for people with learning disabilities following the Winterbourne View abuse scandal that was exposed by Panorama.

 His recommendations were accepted by Government but a further abuse scandal in 2019 led to Bubb denouncing the failure of government and calling for new legislation and an independent commissioner for people with learning disabilities.

-Bubb is also a trustee of Helen and Douglas House.

 Controversy

-Stephen Bubb came under scrutiny in August 2013 after it was reported that his 60th birthday bash in the House of Commons had been partly financed by his own charity, ACEVO.
-Despite the charity paying him a salary in excess of £100,000, he still felt it was fine for the charity to cover some of the costs and stated "seemed just right to celebrate my 60th with a tea party in the House of Lords on Monday!"
+Stephen Bubb came under scrutiny in August 2013 after it was reported that his 60th birthday gathering in the House of Commons had been partly financed by his own charity, ACEVO.
+Despite the charity paying him a salary in excess of £100,000, he still felt it was suitable for the charity to cover some of the costs and stated "seemed just right to celebrate my 60th with a tea party in the House of Lords on Monday!"
+A later investigation by the Charity Commission found that there had been no breach of propriety.